Hart Downtown Historic District

-The Hart Downtown Historic District is a commercial historic district located in Hart, Michigan along South State Street, and is roughly bounded by Main, Dryden, Water, and Lincoln Streets.
+The Hart Downtown Historic District is a commercial historic district in Hart, Michigan, United States.
+It is located along South State Street, and is roughly bounded by Main, Dryden, Water, and Lincoln Streets.
 It was listed on the National Register of Historic Places in 2015.

 History

 The first European settlers came to what is now Hart Township in 1855-56; the township itself was established in 1860.
-Timber was an early industry, and the village or Hart began when Elbridge G. Farmer began construction of a sawmill along the river in what is now Hart.
-The mill was purchased by Lyman B. Corbin and completed in 1862, and a boardinghouse built soon after.
+Timber was an early industry, and the village of Hart began when Elbridge G. Farmer constructed a sawmill along the river in what is now Hart.
+The mill was purchased by Lyman B. Corbin and completed in 1862, and a boarding house built soon after.
 In 1864, the small settlement was chosen as the county seat of Oceana County.
 A post office was established that same year, and Corbin completed the first portion of the village.
-A general store was built in what is now this historic district in 1865, a hardware store in 1866, and the first county buildings were constructed in 1867-68.
+A general store was built in what is now the historic district in 1865, a hardware store in 1866, and the first county buildings were constructed in 1867-68.
 A church was added in 1869, as well as a school, and by 1873 the village population was about 600.

-This rapid growth went hand-in-hand with the establishment of other industries in the area - mostly lumber-related, such as planing mills and stave manufacture.
+This rapid growth went hand in hand with the establishment of other industries in the area – mostly lumber-related, such as planing mills and stave manufacture.
 By 1883, there were at least 40 businesses in downtown Hart.
 The first brick buildings were constructed about this time, and after a series of fires in the village, brick became the norm for building material.
 By 1900 brick blocks formed the majority of buildings in this district; five pre-1900 brick buildings exist today.

 Development continued in the district through the first part of the 20th century, with new brick structures replacing older buildings.
 Construction essentially halted during the Great Depression, although a new post office was built.
 After World War II, a number of fires destroyed earlier buildings.
 Newer Modern construction took their place.
 Several other buildings were modernized, changing the streetscape of Hart.